 Senior Watch Program

 Copley Township is now offering a Senior Watch Program.
 This program will provide daily checks for senior citizens or disabled adults, who reside in Copley, live alone and do not have the means or capacity to leave their home, or have friends or family immediately available to check on their well being.
 This program is intended to provide residents living alone with a sense of security as well as comfort in knowing that assistance is coming should they become incapacitated.
-Click here for full details and instructions or Call Officer Scott for details 330-666-8866.
+Please call Copley Police Department for details 330-666-4218.

 In some situations, when a child has made a poor decision and been arrested for a non-violent offense, the case can be handled through the Bath / Copley Youth Diversion Program.
 This is a joint program offered by the Bath and Copley Police Departments.
 The program is designed to hold youths accountable for their actions but keep them from entering the Juvenile Court system.
 Intervention services are provided when appropriate.
 Our officers work with the child offender and parents.
 If the child or his/her parents fail to comply with the program goals, the child’s case can be immediately forwarded to the Summit County Juvenile Court and handled as a normal criminal matter.